 Gas Safety In Your Own Home:

-- Make sure the gas engineer is gas safe registered.
-You can do so by visiting Gas Safe Register.
+- Your gas engineer must be gas safe registered.
+You can check this by visiting the Gas Safe Register.

-- Check that the engineer is qualified for the type of gas work required.
-This information can be found on the back of their Gas Safe ID and via the Gas Safe Register website.
+- Check the engineer is suitably qualified for the work required.
+You can find this information on the back of their Gas Safe ID and via the Gas Safe Register website.

-- Know the warning signs that your gas appliances aren’t working properly.
-This may be yellow or orange flames rather than blue ones, a pilot light that keeps going out, excessive condensation in a room or black marks on or around the appliance.
+- Know the warning signs that your gas appliances aren’t working correctly.
+Signs can include yellow or orange flames rather than blue ones, a pilot light that keeps going out, excessive condensation in a room or black marks on or around the appliance.